 If you’re a heavy mobile user this portable battery charger is the tank you need to keep everything—even your laptop—charged up.
 It’s got enough juice for many phone charges, and features 3 USB B and 1 USB C connection which means it can even charge multiple devices at once, including your computer.
 Invest in this heavy hitter.

 Obviously, the whole point of creating a portable office is so that you can travel anywhere with all the gear you need to get paid.
-Our brand new Homebase Collection is designed with that sole purpose in mind (the Tortuga team includes digital nomads, we get it, and we scratch our own itch).
+Our brand new Laptop Backpack is designed with that sole purpose in mind (the Tortuga team includes digital nomads, we get it, and we scratch our own itch).

-The Homebase backpack is designed to carry the essentials for travel and work and is ideal for digital nomads.
+The Laptop Backpack is designed to carry the essentials for travel and work and is ideal for digital nomads.
 This ultra-light bag goes seamlessly from a travel day to a portable office around town, eliminating the need for a secondary day bag.
 This bag is going to be the thing you carry around every single day on your trip.
 It will hold all your valuables, your laptop, camera, etc. at every coffee shop and co-working space from home to Timbuktu.
-Pair it with the duffle case for the perfect lifestyle travel & portable office combo of gear for digital nomads.
+Pair it with the duffle case for longer trips so that you can carry some of the “comfort extras” that we all need, or with the Setout Duffle Bag for shorter trips and the perfect lifestyle travel & portable office combo of gear for digital nomads.

 Cloud Storage: Google Drive